 The YHA showcase 10 of the best self-guided walks from their hostels, perfect for holidays in the UK.
 Each circular walk makes a great day out and can be followed using OS Maps.

 Walking is amazing for the body, mind and the soul.
 Whether it’s a short morning stride with your furry friend or a ramble for miles and miles, being outside works wonders for our mental wellbeing.
-That’s why we launched our first YHA Festival of Walking last autumn.
-And this year, we are doing it all again!
+That’s why we launched our first YHA Festival of Walking two years ago and this year, we are doing it all again!
+You can enjoy a month of walks from over 50 of our amazing hostels across England and Wales designed to boost your health and wellbeing, help you learn new walking skills and make connections with nature and the outdoors.

 One of the main aspects of the festival is our vast range of self-guided walks.
 Starting and finishing at a variety of our beloved hostels, we have created these routes so you can take it at your own pace whilst discovering the breadth and beauty of the great outdoors across England and Wales.